Skip to navigation Skip to content

 Contact customer/nominee to discuss file assessment + Read more ...

-Where contact with the customer and/or nominee is successful, the assessor should:
+When contact with the customer and/or nominee is successful, the assessor should:

 Does the customer and/or nominee agree to changing the format of the assessment to file format?

-• No, the assessment must proceed in the original planned assessment format.
-The assessor must document the discussion in the Assessment Summary to ensure a contact record is available.
-Procedure ends here
+• The assessor must document the discussion in the Assessment Summary to make sure a contact record is available

-Treating Health Professional (THP) contact
+Treating health professional (THP) contact

 Step